 As we know, veganism means avoiding the consumption or use of animal products.
 The definition includes food, clothing, entertainment, cosmetics and more.
-With that being said, there are quite a few people who identify as vegans but still wear leather or wool, use products that have been tested on animals, attend entertainment shows with animals like horseback riding or dolphin shows or even go to the zoos (which imprison animals under less than ideal conditions).
-There are even those who eat eggs, milk, and sometimes meat, when it's inside a dish (like a cake or pie), but still identify as vegans.
+With that being said, there are quite a few people who identify as vegans but still wear leather or wool, use products that have been tested on animals, attend entertainment shows with animals like horseback riding or dolphin shows or even go to the zoo (which imprison animals under less than ideal conditions).
+There are even those who eat eggs, milk, and sometimes meat when it's inside a dish (like a cake or pie), but they still identify as vegans.

 There is a tendency for vegans to scold and judge them.
 I can understand why is that, because it's outrageous, but nevertheless, I think we should leave them alone.
 Why?
 I'll explain.